 So yeah, we’re excited!

-Craig: Michael, we do roughly half our business in med device and the other half in pharmaceutical delivery systems, what are some of the biggest recruitment challenges that you have come across on the HF side, especially within Pharma?
+Craig: Michael, we do roughly half our business in med device and the other half in pharmaceutical delivery systems, what are some of the biggest patient recruitment challenges that you have come across on the HF side, especially within Pharma?

 Michael: Yeah, Pharma is certainly not without its recruiting challenges.
 When our Human Factors Engineers are doing usability studies for delivery devices, we often conduct them in our facility here in Chicago.
 Most of our delivery system usability work is done with patients and nurses and we typically do not find the recruits for common diseases to be that challenging.
 However, this year alone, we have done several studies within the rare disease category.
 There are over 30,000,000 Americans suffering from a rare disease.
 This is defined as a disease that has fewer than 200,000 patients.
 In fact, some of our studies have had patient populations in the couple hundreds!
-So the recruiting challenges are obvious.
+So the patient recruitment challenges are obvious.

 This means we have to get creative with the recruit while still executing the study rigor that the FDA requires.
 Here are some of the questions we ask ourselves in order to recruit in pharma.

 Can we tap into Patient Advocacy Groups?
 These are groups established to support patients in these low population groups.
 They can often refer us to clinicians who specialize in the disease and even directly recruit patients themselves.

 Can we use Proxies?
 This means using patients with limitations, symptoms and device requirements to those of our target disease state.
 The FDA allows patients with similar characteristics to be used as substitutes – to uncover core usability and safety issues.

 And finally, what are the effects on the study if we loosen the recruiting criteria?
 The more variables, the more difficult the recruit.
 Are they really required and do we need to rationalize the change in criteria in our HF submission to the FDA?